-- 1. Continue to use benchmarks and district-mandated assessments to monitor student learning - 2.
-Continue to provide quality instruction that will yield high achievement in all academic areas - 3.
-RTI/PST committee will continue to identify students who are at-risk of failing, who may need to be referred for special education testing, and/or provide early interventions - 4.
-We promote/provide free breakfast and lunch - 5.
-Continue to promote student attendance, although this may look different in the upcoming school year due to COVID-19 concerns - 6.
-Team planning based on the scope and sequence, as well as overall student needs
+- 1. We will continue to use benchmarks and district-mandated assessments to monitor student learning. - 2.
+We will continue to provide quality instruction that will yield high achievement in all academic areas. - 3.
+The RTI/PST committee will continue to identify students who are in need of assistance and/or may need to be referred for special education testing. - 4.
+We will continue to promote and provide free breakfast and lunch for all students. - 5.
+We will continue to promote good student attendance. - 6.
+Team planning will continue to be based on student performance data and needs.